How You Can Turn Ashes Into Diamonds - A Detailed Guide

 The very first lab grown diamonds were successfully repeatedly grown in 1955 by General Electric after more than a decade of research into the process.
 Without that research, we wouldn’t be able to make cremation diamonds today.

-But lab grown diamonds and cremation diamonds are very different diamonds –– and the processes by which they are made are, too.
-Of course, the reasons people grow diamonds in a lab and why people turn ashes to diamonds are very different, as well.
+But lab grown diamonds and cremation diamonds are very different diamonds –– and the processes to make them are too.
+Of course, the reasons people choose to grow diamonds from cremains or hair are very different as well.

 Cremation diamonds, or eternal diamonds, are a very special and unique way to memorialize a loved one.
 These diamonds are created one at a time by mimicking how the earth creates natural diamonds.
 The process includes carbon, heat, and pressure.